miltoncsjunior/HackintoshOCYoga520-14IKB/README.md

 ## Requirement
 - 16GB USB drive
-- macOS Big Sur image downloaded from the Appstore
+- macOS Monterey image downloaded from the Appstore

 ## BIOS Configuration
 Before doing anything, make sure to update your BIOS to the latest version